-Images, sourced from 25 individual archive repositories from London and the south east of England, were digitised by the project and contextual notes and metadata compiled to provide background stories and details of the images themselves.
+The project digitised images, sourced from 25 individual archive repositories from London and the south east of England, and compiled contextual notes and metadata to provide background stories and details of the images themselves.
 All the items included in the project were unique and under pressure either through over use or poor storage conditions so this project supports their future survival while opening up access to a wider audience.
 It is envisaged that the website will be used by journalists and researchers requiring instant background stories in the run up to and during the 2012 Games, as well as by schools and individuals interested in the sporting past.

 A series of outreach events were also held aimed at encouraging a greater public understanding of the achievements of UK athletes who have taken part in past games, and in stimulating contributions to the People's Record.

-How were people encouraged to use the archive service?Promotion for the new website was aimed at journalists, researchers and the public, as well as at schools.
+How were people encouraged to use the archive service?Promotion for the new website was aimed at journalists, researchers and the public, and also at schools.
 Over 15,000 people were made aware of Winning Endeavours through displays, leaflets and personal contact.
-A further 1,500 people participated through attendance at the launch event, seminars, Olympic talks and guided walks as well as at different events across London, such as the TES Fair for schools; Games On school and family events and the Field of Dreams, Spa Fields events where LMA ran specific Winning Endeavours activities.
+A further 1,500 people participated through attendance at the launch event, seminars, Olympic talks and guided walks as well as at different events across London, such as the TES Fair for schools, Games On school and family events and the Field of Dreams, Spa Fields events where LMA ran specific Winning Endeavours activities.

 Of those polled at the Spa Fields events, 96% said they would use the new website.
 More than 700 people attended the four Field of Dreams and seven Game On events, the majority of whom were children and young families.
 Schools have also been targeted through an additional 3,500 promotional leaflets, a Continuing Professional Development day for teachers and archivists at LMA and through specially written resource materials, including the Marathon and Austerity School Packs and Inclusion School Pack, downloadable from the website.

-Google analytics show that 1,360 people visited the site in the first month after launch (April 2011) and positive feedback has been left by users of the site, such as one comment from a 70-year-old user based in Moscow: 'Hello, I am very glad that thanks to the internet got on your site!
+Google analytics show that 1,360 people visited the site in the first month after launch (April 2011) and users of the site left positive feedback such as one comment from a 70-year-old user based in Moscow: 'Hello, I am very glad that thanks to the internet got on your site!
 Interesting information, good design.
 A lot of interesting materials.'